 Just as it seemed United had done their job, things took a further turn.

 This time, shortly before the final whistle at the Stadium of Light, Edin Dzeko's late equaliser back in Manchester raised blue hope.

 And, then, it happened.
-Deep, deep in to stoppage time at the Etihad, with United's players all standing around in expectation rather than hope in the North-East, along came Sergio Aguero's dramatic winner.
+Deep, deep in to stoppage time at the Etihad, with United's players all standing around in expectation rather than hope in the North-East, along came Sergio Aguero's

-As Sunderland fans cheered to tease their high-flying counterparts, Ferguson took a short walk on to the pitch, ordered his players to applaud the club's supporters, before heading straight down the tunnel.
+As Sunderland fans cheered to tease their high-flying counterparts, Ferguson took a short walk on to the pitch, ordered his players to applaud the club's supporters, before heading straight down

 The only parade at the Stadium of Light after that was carried out by the Sunderland players, who all re-emerged to embark on their own lap of appreciation for the people of Sunderland.